Is Online Sports Betting Legal in Arkansas?

 If you are new to online sports gambling and looking to dip your toes in the water without risking too much (or any) money of your own, you need to learn about No Deposit bonuses.
 No Deposit betting on your sports wagers is an excellent way to earn free value from your first bet on a site as well as learn the basics of its user-interface, what wagers they offer, and the way they post their lines.

 Given that online sports betting is still not technically legal within state law, the issue of No Deposit betting is currently moot in Arkansas unless you use an offshore site.
 However, in the event that online sports betting becomes legal, residents of Arkansas can expect a similar approach to what other states are currently offering.

 No deposit bonuses are just what they sound like: The casino gives you free money or free bets without asking you to make a deposit.
-They’re not super common but they’re worth looking out for because they offer value with absolutely zero risk.
+They’re not super common but they’re worth looking out for because they offer value with absolutely zero risks.

 There are a few key points to remember with No Deposit bonuses that will be specified in the terms and conditions:

 - Meeting playthrough requirements.
 On most bonuses that online casinos offer, the rules will state that you must match a playthrough requirement in order to withdraw any winnings from the bonus.
 This means that if your first free bet wins, you must wager a certain amount on subsequent bets before you can make a withdrawal.

 - Payouts do not include the initial bonus amount.
 Assuming you have read all the terms and conditions of the bonus and met all the requirements, it is important to realize that they will subtract the initial (free) deposit total from your eventual withdrawal.
 This makes sense considering it was free money, to begin with, and they do not want to operate at a loss in order to sustain their business.